-Silver saw palmetto palms (Serenoa repens) are native to Florida and southeastern U.S. These palms are unusually cold hardy and can be grown is USDA regions 7-11.
+Silver saw palmetto palms (Serenoa repens) are native to Florida and the southeastern U.S. These palms are unusually cold-hardy and can be grown in USDA regions 7 through 11.
 They are a common understory plant often found in sprawling clusters in south Florida’s pine flat woods and oak woodlands.
 Read on to learn more about growing these plants.

 Growing Saw Palmetto Trees